 Before beginning any sort of removal process, you should do one very important step – BACKUP YOUR FILES.
 If you have malware on your Mac, no one knows how long it will take until the virus wrecks the system completely and eliminates all your files in the process as well, so it’s best to stay safe.

 Removal Step #1: Securing Your Mac Accounts

-If you have had your Mac affected, follow the following steps towards securing your Mac.
+If you have had your Mac affected by a Mac virus, follow these steps towards securing your Mac.

 1 – Disconnect from the web and try to stay offline when possible until the issue is resolved.